yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/ccomboboxex-class.md

 ##  <a name="create"></a>Korzystanie CComboBoxEx:: Create

-Tworzy pole kombi i dołącza je do `CComboBoxEx` obiektu.
+Tworzy pole kombi i dołącza je do obiektu `CComboBoxEx`.

 ```
 virtual BOOL Create(